neurogenomics/EpiCompare/README.md

     and enrichment analysis) of peaks.
 Also includes peak enrichment around Transcription Start Site.

-*Notes*:

--   Peaks located in blacklisted regions and non-standard chromosomes are removed from the files prior to analysis.
+*Note*: Peaks located in blacklisted regions and non-standard chromosomes are removed from the files prior to analysis.

 # Installation